 NJ Center for Nonprofits - The Center provides tools and learning resources for New Jersey’s nonprofit community

 NJ State Library nonprofit resources - The Public Library includes information on starting a nonprofit in New Jersey, fundraising, employment and volunteering, and more

 Support for Women Business Owners

 Women’s Center for Entrepreneurship - This organization offers classes and counseling, including guiding business owners to available funding options through its Women’s Business Center.

 The LAEDA Women’s Business Center - The Women’s Business Center supports and encourages women’s business ownership by offering business skills and creating a support, referral, and resource network.
 (Phone 856-338-1177 and email firstname.lastname@example.org)

 The Small Business Assistance Program (SBAP) helps New Jersey’s small businesses understand the complex world of environmental regulation.
 The services that we provide include the following:

-- Referrals: The SBAP has access to engineers, scientists and environmental specialist who can help you with your environmental questions or concerns.
+- Referrals: The SBAP has access to engineers, scientists, and environmental specialists who can help you with your environmental questions or concerns

-- Guidance Documents: The SBAP develops and distributes guidance documents to help small business comply with environmental regulations and permits.
+- Guidance Documents: The SBAP develops and distributes guidance documents to help small businesses comply with environmental regulations and permits

 NJ Research Asset Database